FourThievesVinegar/microlab/README.md

 ![Four Thieves Vinegar Micro Lab](https://github.com/FourThievesVinegar/microlab/blob/master/images/4tvc.jpg)

 This is the software component for controlling and monitoring the Four Thieves Vinegar Collective's Apothecary Microlab hardware.
-It's built on using a Raspberry Pi, Python and JavaScript for the UI.
+It's built for Raspberry Pi using Python for the micro service layer and JavaScript for the UI.

 This is beta software and is under active development.